bbbutterwell/books/wkuf_ch09.md

 And Mitch doesn't say sorry or pick up the Pop Tart - he doesn't say anything at all, and the shadows over the hopscotch game are gone quickly, and the back of Liz's head is there while she picks up Maeve's fallen Pop Tart, and her hand from the fuzzy blue sweater brushes it off and hands it back to her, and Maeve feels herself nod.

 The day goes a bit better after that, but still really long.
-There are lots of kids calling Maeve *Kid* and *Hey* and one or two are calling her *Maeve* even, like Liz does, and there are lots of questions and she has to make things stop moving, but Liz's voice is just right there, the whole day, like a bell, and Maeve doesn't know what Liz looks like, except for the fuzzy blue sweater, and the colour of her hair, because she keeps her eyes closed or looking down most of the time, and she just imagines what Liz looks like, by listening to her words, all on their own.
+There are lots of kids calling Maeve *Kid* and *Hey* and one or two are calling her *Maeve* even, like Liz does, and there are lots of questions and she has to make things stop moving, but Liz's voice is just right there, the whole day, and Maeve doesn't know what Liz looks like, except for the fuzzy blue sweater, and the colour of her hair, because she keeps her eyes closed or looking down most of the time, and she just imagines what Liz looks like, by listening to her words, all on their own.

 And Maevis imagines a knight in shining armour - but wearing a fuzzy sweater, and with a kind, clear voice like a bell, who is good at math, and spelling, and answering questions, but who forgot their glasses somewhere, so they have to sit next to Maeve.

 Maeve never thought that knights might need to wear glasses, or could wear fuzzy sweaters.
 Nobody told her those things about knights - she found them out for herself, in school.

 That day is the longest day Maeve will ever spend going to classes.
 There will be some pretty long days of those ahead, but that one will be the longest she'll ever remember.